SumanthChary/legaldocscanai/capacitor-setup-guide.md

 5. Set up app analytics and crash reporting
 6. Implement native features like push notifications

-Your Legal Doc Scan AI will become a real mobile app that users can download from app stores!
+Your LegalDeep AI app will become a real mobile experience that users can download from app stores!